Michel Hidalgo

 Michel François Hidalgo (/fr/; 22 March 1933 – 26 March 2020) was a French professional footballer and manager.
-He was the head coach of the France national team from 1976 to 1984, with whom he won the UEFA Euro 1984 on home soil, also reaching the semi-finals of the 1982 FIFA World Cup.
+He was the head coach of the France national team from March 27, 1976 to June 27, 1984, with whom he won the UEFA Euro 1984 on home soil, also reaching the semi-finals of the 1982 FIFA World Cup.

 Early life

 Michel François Hidalgo was born on 22 March 1933 in Leffrinckoucke, Nord.
-He was born to a Spanish-born father and a French mother in northern France, and grew up in Normandy, where he started playing football.
+Michel and his twin brother Serge were born to a Spanish-born metal worker employed at the metallurgical company of Normandy ("société métallurgique de Normandie") and a Parisian mother.
+They lived in north-western France, and after 1935 grew up at Mondeville-Colombelle, Calvados, in Normandy.
+In 1940 the Hidalgo family was evacuated as many working families in metallurgy, in order to flee the Wehrmacht advance.
+His family returned to settle in 1946 in the devasted vicinity of Caen near the same metallurgical factory, where the father still worked and the twins started playing football in a patronage club created, from odds and ends, by the Catholic priest, Father Martin, a football lover..
+The promising junior player was recruited by "Union Sportive Normande", amateur workers' club, associated with the metallurgical factory where his father works.

 Club career

-A midfielder, Hidalgo was champion of Normandie Juniors in 1952 with US Normande, before signing up to Le Havre's books for two seasons, later playing for Reims, with whom he played and scored a goal in the 4–3 defeat to Real Madrid in the 1956 European Cup Final, also winning a league title in 1955.
+Center forward, wing forward, or sometimes, to preserve a result, libero before being midfielder, Hidalgo was champion of Normandie Juniors in 1952 with US Normande, before signing up to Le Havre's books for two seasons, later playing for Reims, with whom he played and scored a goal in the 4–3 defeat to Real Madrid in the 1956 European Cup Final, also winning a league title in 1955.

 Under the wing of Rocher, who signed him for Monaco, Hidalgo won two league titles and two national cup titles with Monaco.
-Between 1964 and 1970, he presided over the UNFP, a players' union.
+After the resignation of the founding president, his friend Just Fontaine, in 1965, he presided over the UNFP, a players' union and fights to impose a fair union definition of the 'contract on time' until june 1969.
+Called to the French Federation of Foot-ball, he must leave this union function to Philippe Piat in 1970.

 International career

-At international level, Hidalgo was capped once for the France national team in 1962 in a friendly match against Italy.
+At international level, Hidalgo was capped once for the France national team, playing a friendly match in Florence against Italy on the 5th May 1962.

+Later, Michel Hidalgo praised the game of great international players with strong personalities as Di Stefano, Pelé, Eusébio, Puskas, Kopa, Cruiff, Gerd Müller, Beckenbauer etc.